AlessandroFerronato/dncs-lab/README.md

  ovs-vsctl add-port switch enp0s10 tag="3"
  ```

-In the end one of the requirements I needed to implement was to enable *Host-c* to run a docker image, so I started with this configuration:
+In the end I needed to enable *Host-c* to run a docker image, so I started with this configuration:
 ```
  apt-get update
  apt-get -y install docker.io